citizenlabsgr/website/content/join_us/_index.md

 ---
-title: "Get Involved"
+title: "Join Us"
-description: "Create the community you would love."
+description:
-featured_image: '/images/workshop.jpg'
+featured_image:
 ---
+"Create the community you would love."

 ## Want To Help Your City?
-Good, we could use your help.
+Good, we can use your help.

 Work on your own project, join an ongoing project, or start researching a new opportunity.